banzaicloud/koperator-docs/docs/cruisecontroloperation.md

         }
 ```

-3. We assume that something unexpected happened this time so the downscale operation will get `GracefulDownscaleCompletedWithError` state.
+3. We assume that something unexpected happened this time so the remove_broker operation will get `GracefulDownscaleCompletedWithError` state.

 ```yaml
 status: